Fourth Edition, Spring 2013 • Made possible by the generosity of Ann Oberkirch, MD • Map is an artistic rendering by Billy Steers.

 13. Baldwin Preserve & Bray Preserve · 60 acres Download Map

-Access: The Baldwin Preserve can be accessed from either Route 317 (on right about 2 miles east of Roxbury Green) or from Lower County Road, on left about 0.5 mile from Route 317 intersection.
+Access: From either Route 317 (on right about 2 miles east of Roxbury Green) or from Lower County Road, on left about 0.5 mile from Route 317 intersection.

-Trails: 1.5 miles round trip of gradual ascents/descents along well-worn trails.
-At the crest of the hill, an opening affords distant views of Good Hill.
-The path forks at the old stone wall: one fork leads past the edge of van Deusen swamp to Route 317 (where you can cross to the Lilly Preserve) and the other fork leads to the beaver lodge and a picnic site.
-Short loop off main trail.
+Trails: From Lower Country Road, 1.5 miles round trip of gradual ascents/descents along well-worn trails.
+Left or right on the blue loop will take you past mountain laurel and vernal ponds.
+At the old stone wall, the red trail leads left past the edge of van Deusen swamp to Route 317 (where you can cross to the Lilly Preserve) or turn right to pass the beaver lodge to a picnic site.

 Features: Rock outcroppings.
-Old beech trees.
-Mountain laurel.
+Old beech trees, mountain laurel.
+View over van Deusen Preserve.

 14. van Deusen Preserve · 21 acres Download Map This also connects to the Baldwin Preserve